tymyrddin/purple/source/docs/risk-management/asset-identification.md

 ## Output

-A list of critical assets of ten to twenty items, with categories, dependencies noted, and a shared understanding of why each matters.
+A list of critical assets of ten to twenty items, with categories, dependencies noted, and a shared understanding of why each is the point.
 The shared understanding is as important as the list: a risk register built on a list that only one person actually understands is a risk register that only one person can maintain.

 ## What this exercise is testing

 Beyond the outputs, this exercise reveals whether the group has a shared and accurate model of what the organisation depends on.
-Disagreements during the exercise are findings: they indicate that different parts of the organisation are operating on different understandings of what matters.
+Disagreements during the exercise are findings: they indicate that different parts of the organisation are operating on different understandings of what is load-bearing.
 Those gaps are worth naming and resolving before the risk assessment proceeds.

 Missing business context in an otherwise technical list is also a finding: it indicates that the risk management process is being conducted without adequate input from the people who operate the business, which will predictably produce a risk register that the business does not recognise as its own.